Flexibility case study- Generation

 Pre- Qualification

-Once the ITT has been published, the farmer reviews the requirements using the interactive map on Piclo, and upon establishing that their farm is located within a requirement zone seeking a Dynamic service, they calculate how much of the required demand response it can offer, when, and at what price.
+Once the ITT has been published, the farmer reviews the requirements using the interactive map on the platform and upon establishing that their asset is located within a requirement zone seeking a Operational Utilisation & Variable Availability service, they calculate how much of the required demand response it can offer, when, and at what price.
 Prior to submitting a bid, the farmer uses the cost calculator tool on our website to check that the prices they are prepared to offer for availability and utilisation don't exceed the ceiling price that we are offering for the service as part of this tender round.
-The cost calculator can be found within appendix 6 of the ITT appendices.
-At this point, the farmer has decided they would like to participate in the tender and their next step is to complete the Pre-Qualification Questionnaire (PQQ) on Piclo to provide the necessary technical details of the participating sites and the capability for delivery.
-Once the questionnaire has been completed, the farmer then confirms their participation in the competition on Piclo.
+The cost calculator can be found within the ITT appendices.
+At this point, the farmer has decided they would like to participate in the tender and their next step is to complete technical qualification on their chosen platform by confirming the asset(s) they wish to put forward in the competition.
+Electricity North West then assess the technical details of the participating assets and the capability for delivery.
+The warehouse is notified via ElectronConnect that their assets meet the requirements of this tender, allowing them to move to the bidding stage of the process.

 Submitting a bid

-For the final stage of the procurement process, the farmer submits a bid to the tender via the Piclo Flex platform.
-This is carried out by linking the pre-registered assets to the Availability and Utilisation payments, as well as the periods where the farmer can deliver availability of the response.
+For the final stage of the procurement process, the farmer submits a bid to the tender via their chosen platform.
+This is carried out by linking the pre-registered assets to the Availability and Utilisation payments, as well as the periods where the warehouse can deliver availability of the response.
 Once the bidding window has closed, Electricity North West assesses the tender responses before accepting or rejecting bids based on the proposed payment and its ability to meet the specification.
-If the farmer's bids are successful they will then enter into a Flexibile Services Agreement with Electricity North West to deliver the Dynamic service within the required service windows.
-Electricity North West utilises the Standard Flexibility Services Agreement developed by the Energy Network's Association Open Network's Project.
+If the farmer's bids are successful they will then enter into a Flexibile Services Agreement with Electricity North West to deliver the Operational Utilisation & Variable Availability service within the required service windows.

 Helpful tips to consider pior to submitting a bid: